shahriarms/demo/README.md

 ### 4. Restart and Verify

-After setting up the `.env.local` file and running the `db:setup` command, **restart your development server** (`npm run dev`).
+After setting up the `.env.local` file and running the `db:setup` command, **restart your development server** (`npm run dev` or `docker-compose up`).
 The application will now automatically perform all product operations directly on your PostgreSQL database.
 No other code changes are needed.

 ---